awsdocs/amazon-connect-admin-guide/doc_source/troubleshoot-saml.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/saml-troubleshooting-new-attribute-name-login.png)

 ### Resolution<a name="troubleshoot-saml-bad-request-resolution"></a>
 + If you need to change the Amazon Connect user to the new role then you need to delete and recreate the user in the Amazon Connect instance\.
-For instructions for doing this in Amazon Connect console, see [Manage Users in Amazon Connect](manage-users.md)\.
+For instructions for doing this in Amazon Connect console, see [Manage users in Amazon Connect](manage-users.md)\.
 Or, use these commands:

   1. Get the user ID: